9 THINGS YOU SHOULD KNOW ABOUT TRAVEL INSURANCE

 Your 6 month jaunt around South America is nearly up, but you’re just not ready to return home yet.
 I understand.
 Time flies when you’re having fun and all that.
 In between changing flights and the excitement of a continued adventure, it can be easy to forget about that travel insurance policy you purchased months ago and (fortunately) haven’t had to use yet.

 But extending your period of cover is equally as important as amending that return flight date, and just about every travel insurance provider out there will require you to do this prior to the current expiry date.
-One day after and you’ll likely be met with a resounding, ‘No can do,’ and then you’re up shit creek.
+One day after and you’ll likely be met with a resounding, ‘No can do’.

 SO, make sure you contact your policy provider well before the last day of your cover.
 A good insurer will make it easy to extend cover via email or over the phone by paying an additional amount.
 One thing to note here – any pre-existing medical conditions that may have arisen since the initial purchase of your policy, will likely now be taken into consideration for your extension (and the majority of travel insurance providers will not cover pre-existing medical conditions, or will charge a premium to cover them).